-What Are The Injections One Has To Take During The IVF Treatment?
+What are the Injections One has to Take during IVF Treatment?

 Secondly, intramuscular self-injection is required for hCG injection, which is done a few days after egg retrieval.

-IVF is not as easy as it sounds, as it consists of multiple steps and asks for an extensive procedure, including numerous injections and other medications.
-These combinations of injections, drugs, and surgical procedures help sperm fertilize an egg that needs to be implanted in the Uterus.
+Many People ask Is IVF Painful?
+IVF is not as painful as you must hear about.
+It consists of multiple steps and requires an extensive procedure, including numerous injections and other medications.
+These combinations of injections, drugs, and surgical procedures substantially make the IVF journey successful.

 Why are Medications and Injections Important During IVF Treatment?